Honey Lemon Soda: Live-action film

 In September 2020, it was announced that the series would be getting a live action film adaptation, starring Snow Man member Raul as Kai Miura and Ai Yoshikawa as Uka Ishimori.
-The film was directed by Kōji Shintoku, based on a screenplay by Nami Kikkawa.
-It premiered in Japan on July 9, 2021.
-The film's theme song is "Hello Hello" by Snow Man.
+The film was produced by Office Crescendo and directed by Kōji Shintoku, based on a screenplay by Nami Kikkawa, with music composed by Erika Fukasawa.
+Shochiku released the film in Japan on July 9, 2021.
+Snow Man performed the film's theme song "Hello Hello".

 Anime

 An anime television series adaptation was announced on March 1, 2024.
 Produced and planned by TMS Entertainment, it is animated by J.C.Staff and directed by Hiroshi Nishikiori, with Akiko Waba writing series scripts, Aimi Tanaka designing the characters, and Akira Kosemura composing the music.
 The series aired from January 9 to March 27, 2025, on Fuji TV's +Ultra programming block.
 (Note: Fuji TV listed the series premiere on January 8 at 24:55, which is effectively January 9 at 12:55 a.m.
 JST.)
-The opening theme song is "Magic Hour", while the ending theme song is "Wonderful World", both performed by &Team.
-Crunchyroll streamed the series.
+The opening theme song is "Magic Hour" and the ending theme song is "Wonderful World", both performed by &Team.
+Crunchyroll is streaming the series.
 Plus Media Networks Asia has licensed the series in Southeast Asia and broadcast it on Aniplus Asia.